Recognize words that rhyme with small (e.g., "Do ball and all rhyme?") and produce rhyme words (e.g., "Think of a word that rhymes with ball.").

 - A small and a big ball

-Tell the children they will play a game with a small ball and practice saying words that rhyme with ball: all, tall, call, small, fall, wall, hall.
+The children will play a game with a small ball as they recognize and produce words that rhyme with ball, such as all, tall, call, small, and wall.

 - Show the children two balls, a big ball and a small ball.